The Ph.D Program: African History

 Emory University's History Department has one of the top African history Ph.D. programs in the country.
 Our strengths lie in providing students excellent training in African history, outstanding opportunities for comparative study in a number of complementary fields and disciplines, and a broad and deep foundation in African Studies through Emory's internationally-recognized Institute of African Studies.
 Close student-faculty interaction and strong student morale and comradeship in history and with teachers and peers in African Studies are hallmarks of our program.

 Students entering Emory University in African history work closely with a number of faculty and participate in the Institute of African Studies.
+Mariana Candido specializes in West Central African history, 1500-1880s.
+Her research interests include forced migrations, slavery and slave trade, colonialism, gender and economic history.
+Candido published work examines the economic, social, and political impact of the transatlantic slave trade in Angola.
+Her single authored books, articles, as well as edited volumes stress the role of Africans, particularly African women, as historical agents.
 Clifton Crais is interested in Southern Africa, state formation and political culture, violence and inequality, history and anthropology, and comparative empire and world history.
-Crais is also Director of the Institute of African Studies.
 His works include The Politics of Evil, Poverty, War, and Violence in South Africa, and Sara Baartman and the Hottentot Venus: A Ghost Story and a Biography (co-written with Pamela Scully).
-Kristin Mann specializes in eighteenth through twentieth century West African history, dealing particularly on marriage and gender, slavery and emancipation, and law and colonialism.
-Mann’s most recent book is Slavery and the Birth of an African City.
 Tehila Sasson, whose research includes imperialism, decolonization and internationalism.
 Pamela Scully’s (Women's Studies and also a faculty member in the Institute of African Studies) most recent work centers on human rights and gender-based violence in post-conflict societies.
 Scully also has a biography of Liberian president Ellen Johnson Sirleaf coming out soon.
-Graduate students typically work with other Emory Africanists such as Susan Elizabeth Gagliardi (Francophone West Africa), Peter Little (East Africa), Kristin Phillips (East Africa), Nathan Suhr-Sytsma (West Africa), Ana Teixeira (Lusophone Africa), and Subha Xavier (Francophone West Africa).
+Graduate students typically work with other Emory Africanists such as Bayo Holsey (West Africa and African Diaspora; Director of Institute for African Studies), Susan Elizabeth Gagliardi (Francophone West Africa), Peter Little (East Africa), Kristin Phillips (East Africa), Nathan Suhr-Sytsma (West Africa), Ana Teixeira (Lusophone Africa), and Subha Xavier (Francophone West Africa).

 African history Ph.D. students take required courses in African Historiography and Research Methods in African History, as well as topical courses that vary annually and are shaped by student needs and faculty interests.
 Students in addition have superb opportunities to pursue collateral training in Atlantic World history and anthropology, as well as on women and gender, race and ethnicity, development, and art and literature.
 Importantly, African history students participate in the Institute of African Studies Research Seminar and in workshops and conferences and other activities within the institute.